NaPiZip/Linux-Kernel-Development/README.md

 Linux implements all threads as standard processes.
 A thread is merely a process that shares certain resources with other processes.
 Each thread has a unique `task_struct` and appears to the kernel as a normal process.
 For other operating systems, threads are an abstraction to provide a lighter, quicker execution unit than the heavy process.

+### Kernel Threads
+It is often useful for the kernel to perform some operations in the background.
+The kernel accomplishes this via kernel threads, kernel threads do not have an address space.

+## Chapter 4  Process Scheduling
+The process scheduler decides which process runs, when, and for how long.
+The idea behind the scheduler is simple.
+To best utilize processor time, assuming there are runnable processes, a process should always be running.

+##  Multitasking
+A multitasking operating system is one that can simultaneously interleave execution of more than one process.
+Consequently, a modern Linux system can have many processes in memory but, say, only one in a runnable state.
+Multitasking operating systems come in two flavors: cooperative multitasking and preemptive multitasking.<br>
+- Preemptive multitasking
+In preemptive multitasking, the scheduler decides when a process is to cease running and a new process is to begin running.
+The act of involuntarily suspending a running process is called preemption.
+- Cooperative multitasking
+A process does not stop running until it voluntary decides to do so.
+The act of a process voluntarily suspending itself is called yielding.

 Other good tutorials can be found [here](https://kernelnewbies.org/FirstKernelPatch).
 ## Contributing